rhobbie/icotools/README.md

 -----------------------------

 Low-level programming tool for IcoBoard.
 Runs on Raspberry Pi.
-Usually called via SSH from a Workstation (unless FPGA bit-streams are generated locally on the Raspberry Pi).
+Usually called via SSH from a workstation (unless FPGA bit-streams are generated locally on the Raspberry Pi).

 [Directory icosoc](icosoc/)